Linux binary packages

 sudo apt -f ./*.deb

-# Configure apache web server
+# Reconfigure apache web server

 sudo service apache2 restart